CameronBodine/PINGMapper/docs/gettingstarted/Installation.md

 ## Step 3

-Now run `PINGInstaller` to download and install all dependencies into a conda environment.
+By running `PINGInstaller`, a new conda environment called `ping` will be created, and all dependencies will be installed into `ping`.
 Add the following command and press `Enter`:

 ```bash
 python -m pinginstaller